HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 ### Fulfiller Decline to Perform:

-This flow is equivalent to the normal flow up to the point that a placer first notifies a potential fulfiller of a service request.
-In this flow, a fulfiller declines to perform the service, and may or may not specify a reason.
+This flow is equivalent to the normal flow up to the point that a Placer first notifies a potential Fulfiller of a service request.
+In this flow, a Fulfiller declines to perform the service, and may or may not specify a reason.

 ```
 Request Resource: